Storm Damage: How to Tell If It’s a Flood Claim or a Wind Claim

 When dealing with roof damage, some insurance companies will deny coverage if your property had an older roof claiming “wear and tear” as the cause for the damage.
 However, even if your roofing system was old, or if it was not leaking prior to the storm, it is covered the same as a new roof.
 The insurance company did not issue a homeowners insurance policy to cover only “new” roofs.
-Please never take a “no” for the final answer.
-I start all my cases with a “not covered” letter from the insurance company.
+Please never take a “no” or “not covered” for the final answer.
+You can dispute your insurance company’s decision on coverage or amount offered for your damages.

 If your property has been damaged as a result of a recent storm and your claim has been underpaid, delayed or denied, it is important to contact an experienced insurance attorney to review your policy and claim file.
 We may be able to determine if the loss should be covered and that you are entitled to additional funds.
 I take all my insurance cases on a contingency basis so you don’t pay me unless I recover additional money on your behalf.
 Please contact us for a free consultation on water, wind, or flood damage claim.